Quintueles

-Quintueles (variant: San Clemente de Quintueles) is one of 41 parishes in Villaviciosa, a municipality within the province and autonomous community of Asturias, in northern Spain.
+Quintueles is one of 41 parishes in Villaviciosa, a municipality within the province and autonomous community of Asturias, in northern Spain.

 Situated at 88 m above sea level, the parroquia is 9.81 km2 in area, with a population of 663 (INE 2008).

 Fossilised pterosaur tracks have been uncovered at Quintueles' Lastres Formation.

 Climate

 The climate of Quintueles is oceanic, humid and generally temperate.

 Cuisine

 Spanish beans are produced in great quantities in Quintueles.
 These Spanish beans, along with the local fish and shellfish, comprise the staple foods of the region.
 Popular dishes include Spanish beans with clams, sea urchins, goose barnacles, brown shrimp, velvet crabs, European spider crabs, conger eels, and whiting.
 The local cider is also produced in abundance.

 Cultural heritage

 Playa de La Ñora, a local beach, is a major attraction in the area.

 Also worth mentioning are the local sandstone quarries.
 Folklore states that a fifteenth-century hermitage was situated among the quarries.
 Upon paying homage to the Virgin of the Snows, the hermit was said to have received the protection of a large oak tree for his dwelling.